Advice for Incoming Midshipmen

 The attitude you choose to have every day and the effort you choose to put forth is what matters.

-So when you show up for plebe summer, be humble and hungry.
-Choose to be positive in a very challenging time.
+So when you show up for Plebe Summer, choose to be positive in a very challenging time.

 Choose to make the most of the experience – whether you hate it, are indifferent to it, or love it – as there are lessons to be learned and ample opportunities to grow as a person and a leader.